jiantongliu/jiantongliu.github.io/_pages/about.md

 General Research Interest
 ------
-As a double major, my research interest is in mathematics and I am thinking of pursuing a Ph.D. program in mathematics after graduation.
+As a double major, my research interest is in mathematics and I am pursuing a Ph.D. program in mathematics after graduation.
 I am mostly interested in abstract nonsense like algebraic topology, category theory, and homotopy theory.
 I am also interested in PDEs and dynamics, as well as mathematical logic like proof theory and homotopy type theory.

 Education
 ------